-Zenichi Shishido is Professor of Law at Hitotsubashi University, Graduate School of International Corporate Strategy and continues to be a visiting Professor at UC Berkeley School of Law on a regular basis since 2002.
-Professor Shishido taught at Seikei University (1983-2009), and has been a Visiting Professor at Columbia Law School ( 1998-1999) and Harvard Law School (20015), and a Senior Research Scholar in Law at Yale Law School (2015).
+Zenichi Shishido is Professor of Law at Musashino University, Professor Emeritus at Hitotsubashi University, and continues to be a visiting Professor at UC Berkeley School of Law on a regular basis since 2002.
+Professor Shishido taught at Seikei University (1983-2009), and has been a Visiting Professor at Columbia Law School (1998-1999), Harvard Law School (2005) and Duke Law School (2020), and a Senior Research Scholar in Law at Yale Law School (2015).

 LL.B., Tokyo University (1980)

 Zenichi Shishido is teaching the following course in Fall 2021:

 |Semester||Course Num||Course Title||Teaching Evaluations||Fall 2020||263.1 sec.
 001||Advanced Topics in Corporate Governance: A Comparative Analysis of the U.S and Asia||View Teaching Evaluation|